Kyrobi/Cynagen/.github/ISSUE_TEMPLATE/ban-appeal.md

 ---

-Please title this post "Ban Appeal:" followed by a name
+Please title this post "Ban Appeal:" followed by your username.

+Please fill in the information below

 **Minecraft username**: